-The NT covers approximately 1,620,000 square kilometres and has 25 Legislative Assembly divisions; each represented by one elected Member of the Legislative Assembly.
-Electoral divisions are very different in geographical size and can range from as little as four square kilometres to almost 450,000 square kilometres.
-However, each division has approximately the same number of electors, around 5,000.
+The Northern Territory covers approximately 1,420,000 square kilometres and has 25 Legislative Assembly divisions, each represented by one elected Member of the Legislative Assembly.
+Electoral divisions are very different in geographical size and can range from as little as 4 square kilometres to almost 450,000 square kilometres.
+However, each division has approximately the same number of electors, around 5,500.

-Electoral divisions may also be know as constituencies, electorates or seats - the term electorate can also refer to the electors enrolled in that division.
+Electoral divisions may also be known as constituencies, electoral boundaries, electorates or seats.
+The term electorate can also refer to the electors enrolled in that division.

 What is a redistribution?

-In accordance with Part 8, division 2, s138(2) of the Electoral Act, the redistribution process must start and finish as soon as practicable two years and six months after election day for the previous general election.
+In accordance with Part 8, Division 2, section 138(2) of the Electoral Act 2004, the redistribution process must start and finish as soon as practicable 2 years and 6 months after election day for the previous general election.
 The boundaries of each division are reviewed and changed, if necessary, so that the number of electors in each division are as near to equal as practicable.
 Any changes become effective at the next general election.

-The redistribution process is managed by the Redistribution Committee and consists of the following members:
+The redistribution process is managed by a redistribution committee that consists of the following members:

 - the Electoral Commissioner